How Much Do Uber Drivers Make?

-Passengers are charged the fees above to cover other elements of the ride that are not spent while the Uber is in route.
-For example, the Base Fare is a fixed rate per trip that is added on initially for simply using the app.
-The Rider or Booking fee is also a fixed rate.
+Passengers are charged the fees above to cover other elements of the ride that are not spent while the Uber is en route.
+For example, the base fare is a fixed rate per trip that is added on initially for simply using the app.
+The rider or booking fee is also a fixed rate.

-As for the Surge Pricing, this varies based on the time of day.
-More specifically, when passenger volume is running high and there are not enough drivers available to meet the demand.
+As for the surge pricing, this varies based on the time of day.
+More specifically, it occurs when passenger volume is running high and there are not enough drivers available to meet the demand.

-When this occurs, Surge Pricing is invoked.
-Essentially, a multiplier is added to a passenger’s final fare price.
+When surge pricing is invoked, a multiplier is added to a passenger’s final fare price.
 By applying this multiplier, Uber is usually able to encourage drivers to pick up a few ride requests here and there.

-The exact amount of the Surge Pricing multiplier varies based on a few factors, such as location and the passenger to driver ratio is.
+The exact amount of the surge pricing multiplier varies based on a few factors, such as location and the passenger to driver ratio.
 In general, the wider the gap, the higher the multiplier used.
-Taking all of these factors into consideration, the price of an Uber is really determined using a formula that looks more like this.
+Taking all of these factors into consideration, the price of an Uber is really determined using a formula that looks more like this:

 That’s pretty grim.
 So, let’s take an optimistic outlook and say the final passenger fare was $14.
 Not bad for 15 minutes of your time right?
 That’s almost a dollar a minute!
-Too bad it is not factual.
-Of that $14, drivers only get about 80% of it.
+Too bad it’s not factual.
+Of that $14, drivers only get about 80 percent of it.
 That’s right.
-Uber takes a 20% cut of the final fare.
-To break this example down to brass tax, here’s how much an Uber driver will pocket.
+Uber takes a 20 percent cut of the final fare.
+To break this example down to brass tax, here’s how much an Uber driver will pocket: